ericho613/PouchDB-Traveller/README.md

 # Getting Started With Running PouchDB Traveller

-To run the app for production with environment variables on a Linux OS, declare all environment variables (see '.env.example' for the full list of environment variables) as in the example below (with 'NODE_ENV' set to 'production'), then run "npm run start" or 'npm run electron:build' (to build the app for production).
+To build the app for production with environment variables on a Linux OS, declare all environment variables in the terminal as in the example below, then run 'npm run electron:build'.

 ex)